PowerShell/PowerShell-RFC/1-Draft/RFC0000-Experimental-Feature-User-Experience.md

 the `Enabled` property could be changed to an enum instead of a boolean: True, False, Pending.
 However, since experimental features is expected to be used by more advanced users, this seems unnecessary.

+Alternatively, we can add a `RestartRequired` property to indicate an enabled feature is pending.

+### Features that were previously Experimental

+In the case where an Experimental Feature no longer experimental (whether accepted or rejected), the config file may still have that feature listed.
+We can add a `State` property that has enum values: Available, NotAvailable.
+This `State` can also convey the `RestartRequired` state.
+If this becomes a problem in the future, we can have cmdlets to help clean-up non-valid settings in the configuration (which will be more than just experimental features).
+Since this is additive, this is currently outside the scope of this RFC.

+### PowerShell instance specific configuration

+The system (AllUsers) configuration is in `$PSHOME` and specific to that instance of PowerShell.
+The user config is global to all instances of PowerShell which can create problems.
+For experimental features, this is not a big issue as experimental features listed to be enabled in the config file that don't exist are silently ignored.
+However, other configuration that one may want to apply to a preview release and not a stable release cannot be applied except for AllUsers currently.
+This should be addressed in a separate configuration RFC.